-This arises from the need to obtain better and faster translation services, and has led to all kinds of translation technologies, the one with the greatest projection being automatic translation or Machine Translation (MT) .
+This emerged from the need for better and faster translation services, giving rise to all kinds of translation technologies, the most promising currently being machine translation (MT).

-However, is this the perfect option to synchronize language efficiency and quality?
-Where is the future of translation technology headed?
+However, is this really the best way to combine efficiency and language quality?
+Where is the future of translation technology going?

 History and evolution of translation technology

-First of all, let's clarify the concept of machine translation: it is understood as the automated process of translation, from a language A to a language B , without the help or human intervention.
+Firstly, let’s clarify the concept of machine translation: it is the automated process of translating from language A to language B, without human intervention or assistance.

 Its origins date back to the Second World War, when interest in translating and decrypting messages from the other side was top priority.
 In 1949, The Rockefeller Foundation, with Warren Weaver (cryptographer) leading the way, began to develop the first hypotheses on the use of computers in the translation process.

 In the years following, different universities began conducting studies on this new field.
 It wasn’t until 1954 that the first IBM prototype was unveiled at Georgetown University.
-It was a system that was capable of translating 49 sentences and had 6 grammar rules implemented .
+This system was capable of translating 49 phrases and was programmed with 6 grammatical rules.

 Types of machine translation

-Translation technology is not only limited to TM, it also encompasses other tools such as: translation memories, virtual interpreting technologies, speech-to-text technologies, and terminology management tools.
+Translation technology isn’t just MT, it also includes other tools such as translation memories, virtual interpretation technologies, voice-to-text technologies and terminology management tools.

-However, machine translation has accumulated great success as a translation tool, due to its lesser dependence on human action.
+However, machine translation accumulates great success as a translation tool thanks to its low dependency on human intervention.

 Since the creation of machine translation, there have been three distinct types: